prettymm/project/README.md

 - `-maps` # enable sourcemaps
 - `-port=#` # change the server port #; default is 5000
 - `-deploy` # app js will not be minified by default, add this option for production/live env
-- `-js`   # Use this option if you prefer coding with classic JS (src/js) instead of CoffeeScript, default is CoffeeScript (src/coffee)
+- `-js`   # Use this option if you are importing an old project for which classic JS (src/js) is used instead of CoffeeScript.
+For the sake of organisation, a project cannot use both JS and CoffeeScript.
+If this is a new project, please only use CoffeeScript (src/coffee).

 Examples
 ```